RinconIngenieril/home-automation-devices/README.md

 - `Diode Footprint`: It is wrong in the PCB design
 - `ESP8266`: ESP8266 as SoC instead of the ESP8266-12E module
 - `UPS`: Uninterrupted Power System.
 Cesar Fernández idea
+- `Capacitive button`: A capacitive external button that acts as the push button

 ***